X

 creepy doll look scary in high contrast

-Onryo – Japanese spirits of grudge or ghost, now popular thanks to the films such as The Ring, The Grudge or Dark Water.
-Is an Onryo only female who has pitch-black long hair covering up her face putting white floaty clothes on?
+Onryo – Japanese spirits of grudge or ghosts, now popular thanks to films such as The RingThe Grudge, or Dark Water.
+Is an Onryo only female with pitch-black long hair covering up her face and putting white floaty clothes on?
 That’s far from the truth.
-Let’s take a look at Onryo history and their stories.
+Let’s take a look at Onryo’s history and their stories.

-What is Onryo?: Onryo Meaning
+What is Onryo?
+Onryo Meaning

-Often they were victims of war, catastrophe, betrayal, murder, or suicide and they appear as the way they died displaying his/her wounds or marks.
+Often, they were victims of war, catastrophe, betrayal, murder, or suicide, and they appear as the way they died, displaying his/her wounds or marks.

-Their vengeance is their food and they prefer letting the object of their hatred live a long life of torment and suffering instead of killing them immediately.
+Their vengeance is their food, and they prefer letting the object of their hatred live a long life of torment and suffering instead of killing them immediately.

 They inflict a terrible curse on the people or places that they haunt.
 This curse can be transmitted to others through contact with a contagious disease, creating a circle of death or destruction that is far more devastating than any ordinary ghost.